newtfire/newTutorials/ixml-ex1.md

 * We suggest opening the text file in oXygen
 * Open a second text file to save with the **`.ixml`** extension to write your Invisible XML grammar.
-* Make surer you can see all the different space characters (just like for Regex tasks): If this is turned off, go to your oXygen XML Editor Settings (or Options >> Preferences), choose Editor >> tick the two checkboxes for "Show TAB/NBSB/EOL/EOF marks" and "Show SPACE marks".
+* Make sure that you can see all the different space characters (just like for Regex tasks): If this is turned off, go to your oXygen XML Editor Settings (or Options >> Preferences), choose Editor >> tick the two checkboxes for "Show TAB/NBSB/EOL/EOF marks" and "Show SPACE marks".
 * Split your windows in oXygen (as we suggest for working on CSS or Relax NG files) using **Window >> Tile Editors Vertically**.

 ## Guidance